DimalMaloku1/DimalMaloku1/README.md

 - **RESTful API development**
 - **Entity Framework**
 - **Unit testing and integration testing**
-- **Frontend technologies: HTML, CSS, JavaScript, React (or any other frontend frameworks you are familiar with)**
+- **Frontend technologies: HTML, CSS, JavaScript, React (or any other frontend frameworks that are familiar with)**

 ## 💼 Current Projects